Wattics/api-client-ruby/README.md

 ## Usage

 Here is some basic commands to get you started with the API.
 Remember to use a valid username and password.
 You may send a single measurment or array of measurments.
-Important: 'wait_until_last' must be include to wait for all measurments to be sent, missing this command may carry the lost of data.
+Important: 'wait_until_last' must be include at the end of all the sends to await for all measurments to be sent, missing this command may carry the lost of data.

 ```ruby
 require 'api_client_ruby'